 Keep in mind that even if you print only in black, most inkjet printers continue using the color cartridge for servicing tasks, so you'll likely still need to replace it eventually.

 The HP 6075's printing speed is very slow for all types of document, with photos taking over a minute and a half.
 The paper tray holds 100 plain paper or 10 envelopes at once.
+For a similar printer that prints faster, check out the HP ENVY Inspire 7255e.

 The HP ENVY 6075 has excellent color accuracy.
 While it may not be accurate enough for professional fields needing exact color reproduction, it's great for casual photos or printing out a color presentation.